-Regular expressions (REs) are well-known mathematical structures, invented in the context of modelling biological neurons \cite{KleeneSC:repeveinnafa}.
+Regular Expressions are well-known mathematical structures, invented in the context of modelling biological neurons \cite{KleeneSC:repeveinnafa,HopcroftJE:intauttlac}.
 Abstractly, REs are a constrained mechanism for succinct, finite specifications of finite and infinite languages.
-While all finite languages are definable by REs, they can only specify simple infinite languages.
-Regular expressions are one of the most widely used formalisms in computer science \cite{HopcroftJE:intauttlac}.
+While all finite languages are definable by REs, they can only specify simple infinite ones.

-REs are equivalent not only to regular languages, the least expressive language type in the Chomsky-Sch\"utzenberger hierarchy \cite{chomsky1956three}, but also finite state automata, whether deterministic (DFAs) or non-deterministic (NFAs), as well as many other important formalisms such as read-only Turing machine \citep{turing1936computable} and monadic second-order logic \citep{10.5555/2414243}.
+REs are equivalent not only to regular languages, the least expressive language type in the Chomsky-Sch\"utzenberger hierarchy \cite{chomsky1956three}, but also finite state automata, whether deterministic (DFAs) or non-deterministic (NFAs), as well as many other important formalisms such as read-only Turing machine \cite{turing1936computable} and monadic second-order logic \cite{10.5555/2414243}.

-REI is a special case of grammar inference, a concept that emerged from Chomsky-style linguistics, which models the problem of human language learning: how can children infer the grammar rules of their native language from a small number of examples?
-A simple mathematical model of language acquisition from examples is the following: {\begin{itemize} \item \textbf{Input}: finite sets $P$ and $N$ of strings. \item \textbf{Output}: a grammar $g$ (in the sense of Chomsky) that \EMPH{precisely} captures $P$ and $N$: all strings in $P$ are accepted by $g$, and all strings in $N$ are rejected.
+REI is a special case of grammar inference (GI), a long-standing research subject in AI.
+GI emerged from Chomsky-style linguistics, which models the problem of human language learning: how can children infer the grammar of their native language from a small number of examples?
+A simple model of language learning from examples is the following: {\begin{itemize} \item \textbf{Input}: finite sets $P$ and $N$ of strings. \item \textbf{Output}: a grammar $g$ (in the sense of Chomsky) that \EMPH{precisely} captures $P$ and $N$: all strings in $P$ are accepted by $g$, and all strings in $N$ are rejected.

-\end{itemize}} This model was first studied in detail by \citet{GoldEM:lanideitl} for regular grammars.
+\end{itemize}} This model was first studied in detail by \cite{GoldEM:lanideitl} for regular grammars.
 He showed that, \EMPH{``in the limit''} this problem cannot be solved from positive examples alone (\IE $N = \emptyset$).
 Such grammar inference with regular languages is simplistic as the complex syntactic rules of natural language are not regular, but regular languages are more mathematically tractable, and hence are a suitable starting point.